Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

 \subsection{Pump-induced effects on exciton photoemission}

-In the preceding derivation, we assumed the system was in an \emph{eigenstate} of the \gls{bse} Hamiltonian, $|m, \ve Q\rangle$, whose real-space representation is shown in Equation~\ref{eq:ex_wave_bloch}.
-The resulting expression for the photoelectron intensity (Equation~\ref{eq:finalintensity}) applies to such an eigenstate and does not consider how the system was initially prepared by the pump pulse.
-In general however, the pump pulse typically generates a \emph{superimposed} state---a linear combination of eigenstates---which necessitates an adaptation of our formalism, as detailed below.
-Here, we restrict the discussion to the optical limit ($\ve Q \rightarrow 0$), allowing us to set $|m, \ve Q=0\rangle=:|m\rangle$.
+In the preceding derivation, we assumed the system to be in an \emph{eigenstate} of the BSE Hamiltonian, $|m, \ve Q\rangle$, whose real-space representation is given in Eq.~\ref{eq:ex_wave_bloch}.
+The resulting expression for the photoelectron intensity (Eq.~\ref{eq:finalintensity}) applies to such an eigenstate and does not consider how the system was initially prepared by the pump pulse.
+In general however, the pump pulse typically generates a \emph{superposition} state---a linear combination of the calculated eigenstates---which necessitates an adaptation of our formalism, as detailed below.
+In preparation for Sec.~\ref{sec:results}, we restrict the discussion to optical excitations ($\ve Q \rightarrow 0$), allowing us to denote the eigenstates of the BSE Hamiltonian as $|m, \ve Q=0\rangle=:|m\rangle$.
+The superposition state $|S_l\rangle$, created by the pump laser, then becomes

-The system's excitation probability due to the pump pulse—characterized by its polarization vector $\ve E$ and photon energy $\Omega$—is related to the optical spectrum, which is commonly described by the imaginary part of the macroscopic dielectric function~\cite{Rohlfing2000a}:

-Here $|0\rangle$ denotes the ground state, $\hat{\ve v} = \mathrm i [\hat{H}, \hat{\ve r}]$ the single-particle velocity operator and we assume $|\ve E|=1$.
-In the same spirit, we can sum excitons in the energy-degenerate subspace of the \gls{bse} Hamiltonian, in order to prepare an initial superimposed state, as created by the pump field.
-For a small enough energy difference $\eta > 0$, which spans the degenerate subspace around excitation energy $\Omega_l$, we write the superimposed state $|S_l\rangle$ as a linear combination of eigenstates,

-with expansion coefficients $c_m^l$ depending on the polarization of the pump via the optical transition matrix elements:
+As mentioned above, the presented formalism Eq.~\ref{eq:finalintensity} is only suitable for photoemission from an eigenstate of the BSE Hamiltonian.
+Assuming that the superposition state $|S_l\rangle$, created by the pump field, is a combination of energy-degenerate eigenstates (obtained from solving the BSE), it is itself an eigenstate of the BSE Hamiltonian, thus allowing us to still apply the formalism.
+Therefore, we define a small enough energy difference $\eta > 0$, which spans the degenerate subspace around excitation energy $\Omega_l$, and get the expansion coefficients $c_m^l$, dependent on the polarization $\ve E$ of the pump pulse, via the optical transition matrix elements: